Study Abroad & Exchange Programs

 *NOTE: You will be assessed the UCEAP Withdrawal fee in the amount of $500 if you withdraw voluntarily, are administratively withdrawn, or are dismissed after the predeparture withdrawal deadline for your program.
 The predeparture withdrawal deadline is noted in the Predeparture section of your UCEAP Portal.
 Please consult with your country's Finance Accountant for questions and fees related to withdrawals.

-Award letters for UCEAP students are based off financial aid eligibility and are subject to change.
-Any change with your award letter will affect your UCEAP account balance.
+Aid offers for UCEAP students are based off financial aid eligibility and are subject to change.
+Any change with your aid offer will affect your UCEAP account balance.
 You are responsible for paying off any programs fees and retracted financial aid disbursements.

 Common reasons for changes in financial aid include (but are not limited to) EAP budget increase/decrease, scholarships, accepted loans, and withdrawals.

-If you need a proof of funds letter to apply for a visa for your UCEAP program, please email our Financial Aid Study Abroad team at FAO-EAP@UCSD.EDU, and be sure to include:
+If you need a proof of funds letter to apply for a visa for your UCEAP program, please contact our Financial Aid Study Abroad team by submitting a question via the following link: UC San Diego Services & Support Portal

 Please make sure to plan ahead to receive your letter in a timely manner.